tarantool/tarantool/changelogs/unreleased/gh-6568-replica-initial-join-removal-of-compacted-run-files.md

 ## bugfix/vinyl

-* Immediate removal of compacted run files created after the last checkpoint optimization now works for replica's initial JOIN stage (gh-6568).
+* Immediate removal of compacted run files created after the last checkpoint optimization now works for the initial JOIN stage of a replica (gh-6568).